marcuslavagnole/personal_website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Data Analyst at Rio de Janeiro City Hall and also a DSc student in the Department of Statistical Methods at Federal University of Rio de Janeiro under the supervion of Professors Rodrigo S. Targino (EMAp/FGV) and Leandro P. R. Pimentel (IM/UFRJ).
+I am a Data Analyst at Rio de Janeiro City Hall and also a DSc student in the Department of Statistical Methods at Federal University of Rio de Janeiro under the supervision of Professors Rodrigo S. Targino (EMAp/FGV) and Leandro P. R. Pimentel (IM/UFRJ).
 My research interests lie primarily in applying Bayesian statistical methods to social and actuarial problems.